department-of-veterans-affairs/va.gov-team/products/platform/research/customer-support/conversation-guide-Platform.md

-*   What do you think of completing this form?
+*   What do you think of responding to this form?
 *   Is there enough information provided to respond to the request accurately?
 *   Were there any areas you felt were unclear?
 *   Anything that worked well?